MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

     pip install -r requirements.txt
     ```

-6. Create a [service principal](../operator/azure-stack-create-service-principals.md) to work with Azure Stack.
+6. Create a [service principal](../operator/azure-stack-create-service-principals.md) to work with Azure Stack Hub.
 Make sure your service principal has the [contributor/owner role](../operator/azure-stack-create-service-principals.md#assign-a-role) on your subscription.

 7. Set the following variables and export these environment variables into your current shell: